bryanwweber/orbital-mechanics-notes/constants-of-orbital-motion/orbital-plane-and-keplers-second-law.md

 Since the angular momentum is constant for all time, it cannot change direction and it cannot change magnitude.
 Therefore, the unit vector perpendicular to the plane is constant for all time.
 This means that $m_2$ always orbits in the same plane around $m_1$.

 In this situation, it is convenient to observe the plane looking in the same direction as $-\uvec{h}$, that is, looking down onto the orbit.
-This is shown in {numref}`fig:definition-of-vr-vp`.
+This is shown in @fig:definition-of-vr-vp.

 :::{figure} ../images/definition-of-vr-vp.svg
 :name: fig:definition-of-vr-vp